westonal/resume/AlanEvans/experience.md

 - Android Test Driven Development with Robolectric and Mockito
 - Configured Android continuous integration with Jenkins hosted in Azure
-- C#, ASP.net, Azure backend service development, TDD using NCrunch, CI with TeamCity Hellenic Systems Ltd., South Woodham Ferrers, UK Software Architect/Development Manager/Software Developer June 2003 - April 2006, March 2009 - November 2013
+- C#, ASP.net, Azure backend service development, TDD using NCrunch, CI with TeamCity

+#Hellenic Systems Ltd., South Woodham Ferrers, UK
+##Software Architect/Development Manager/Software Developer - June 2003 - April 2006, March 2009 - November 2013
 - Development Manager after March 2009: Introduced Agile methodologies such as Scrum, Pair Programming, TDD and Continuous Integration with CruiseControl.NET
 - Software Architect after September 2011:  In addition to continuing to develop, I was in charge of controlling the overall direction of the software department, ensuring standards are met and that the system is moving forward towards a more scalable and supportable model
 - WCF, WPF, Silverlight, and RIA services experience